node-schedule/node-schedule/README.md

 ### Date-based Scheduling

-Say you very specifically want a function to execute at 5:30am on December 21, 2012.
+Say you very specifically want a function to execute at 5:30am on November 21, 2012.
 Remember - in JavaScript - 0 - January, 11 - December.

 ```js